morozov312/morozov312/README.md

-## Hello world :wave:
-Welcome to my page!
-I'm Alexander - Frontend deveoper.
+## Welcome to my page! :wave:
+I'm Alexander - frontend developer with over 4 years of practice in creating web applications using React. 🚀
+Open to remote work opportunities or relocation. 🌍
+I have experience working in multilingual teams.
+Proficient in crafting user-friendly and appealing interfaces based on provided design layouts.
+I specialize in developing modern and high-performance client-server applications that meet business expectations and user needs. 👨‍💻
+Ready to take on the role of a lead developer and improve processes within the company. 📈
+I hold a bachelor's degree in Computer Science and fluent in English at a B2 level.  🎓

 Here I sometimes post my pet projects.
 Maybe some will be useful or interesting to you.
 If you liked any of them - dont forget star it :sparkles:

 Have a nice day :eyes:
 ## My stack
 Main: